datalust/seqcli/README.md

 ### `query`

-Execute SQL queries to retrieve CSV results.
+Execute an SQL query and receive results in CSV format.

 | Option | Description |
 | ------ | ----------- |